-The Critical Friends Review (CFR) is a constructed to help a school focus on teaching and learning.
-For us, school change and improvement are based on understanding and application of its Design Principles, Beliefs, and Best Practices.
+The Critical Friends Review (CFR) is constructed to help a school focus on teaching and learning.
+For MCNC, school change and improvement are based on understanding and application of its Design Principles, Beliefs, and Best Practices.
 The CFR process develops a culture of review, redesign and renewal, and directs a school to its own internal ‘models’ as resources for change.

 The process includes ongoing self-review and periodic external review.
 The interaction of these components creates an “inside/outside” dialectic about the quality of teaching, the quality of student support and the level of learning.

 The intensive external review brings a diverse national team, all of them trained by the Consortium.
 Using the school’s self-determined goals, the team reviews teaching, learning, student support and instruction and guidance supports.
 The team members are critical friends, supporting the school’s efforts in the local context, yet unafraid to ask difficult questions based on what members observe and the evidence they collect by observing classes, attending faculty meetings, looking at student work, examining documents, shadowing students, and interviewing key constituents, including high school and college staff, parents and students.

 The review is intended to motivate self-generated change as the school community recognizes what needs to be changed, continued or strengthened.

 CFRs can serve many purposes.
 In mature Consortium schools, a four-day CFR occurs every five years.
 The school identifies three or four areas for team consideration.
 The team’s Senior Reviewer, a sitting or retired principal, gives a written report of the findings for the school to use in reflection and reassessment, and perhaps adjustment.